What is the NCREIF?

 - The NCREIF oversees the collection, dissemination, and validation of reports on the performance of the real estate investment market.

-- Institutional investors count on the NCREIF for timely analysis of the risk of returns in the market at any given time.
+- Institutional investors count on the NCREIF for a timely analysis of the risk of returns in the market at any given time.

 - The NCREIF publishes the property index and other inferential statistics on a quarterly basis.